apacheignite/documentation/data-grid/sql-queries.md

   "title": "Configuring SQL Indexes using Annotations" }
 [/block]
 Indexes can be configured from code by using `@QuerySqlField` annotations.
-To tell Ignite which types should be indexed, key-value pairs can be passed into `CacheConfiguration.setIndexedTypes` method like in example below.
-Note that this method accepts only pairs of types, one for key class and another for value class.
+To tell Ignite which types should be indexed, key-value pairs can be passed into `CacheConfiguration.setIndexedTypes` method, as shown in the example below.
+Note that this method accepts only pairs of types- one for key class and another for value class.
 Primitives are passed as boxed types.
 [block:code]
 {
   "codes": [